-A New Take on Egg Dye: You’ve likely dyed eggs with your little ones before, and if you have, you know just how much of a mess and headache this project can turn into.
-Try something a little different this year with tissue paper for a unique look your kids will love, and a cleanup you can appreciate.
+A New Take on Egg Dye: You’ve likely dyed eggs with your little ones before.
+If you have, you know just how much of a mess and headache this project can be.
+Try something a little different this year.
 Grab multicolored tissue paper and cut it into smaller scraps.
 Wet each egg and allow your little one to drape the tissue paper of their choice over the eggs.
 Once dried, this paper will come off and leave a beautiful hue behind on the egg — no dye involved.

 Take Some Funny Family Photos: Plan a family afternoon and take some silly Easter photos that you’ll cherish forever.
 Have everyone don some bunny ears, dress your little one in this sweet as a pea chick costume from Chasing Fireflies, and put on some plastic beaks that will have your kids cackling with one look at you.
-This will definitely be an experience your kids will remember for a lifetime, and you’ll have the memento of it to look back on.
+This will definitely be an experience your kids will remember for a lifetime.
+The best part, you’ll have the memento of it to look back on.

 Make Easter even more memorable this year by taking part in some of these creative ways to celebrate Easter with your kids.
 It will definitely make for a holiday experience they will always treasure.

 I feel like I need to up my game.
 We do an egg hunt, but that’s basically it.